MLB The Show 18 Review

 The looks and sounds of the game have also seen dramatic improvement, especially the former.
 Tons of new animations were added in and not just for players.
 Fans now react like human beings instead of robots doing a poor impression.
 Players also display way more personality than in previous games.
 Struck out players may flip their gear or smile and nod at the pitcher in respect.
 Play animations are also much more fluid.
 The most notable one I’ve seen so far is catchers will no longer awkwardly look at a random base before throwing to the correct one.
 Which animation you get also depends on the player.
 Basically, the better the player the more often you’re going to see impressive animations compared to generic or even pathetic ones.
 (Since I chose the Phillies for Franchise mode, I saw more dropped balls and other mistakes than impressive plays.
 Though my RTTS guy made some cool throws I never saw last year.)

-While many of the features long time fans have been asking for, like Double A teams in Road to the Show, are still absent, there are still quite a few changes and new additions that keep this entry feeling fresh and exciting.
+While many of the features long time fans have been asking for, like Single A teams in Road to the Show, are still absent, there are still quite a few changes and new additions that keep this entry feeling fresh and exciting.
 The new animations provide character to each game that makes them feel more dynamic and interesting.
 The updates to RTTS offer a welcome change to the experience and the more streamlined Franchise mode provides newcomers a compelling reason to check it out without alienating veteran players.
 Overall The Show 18 is a great addition to the long running franchise while also laying a promising foundation for more improvements to be built upon.